 Professional Services Automation (PSA)

-In professional services firms such as consulting or law, PSA is a software that automates tasks like project management, resource allocation, time tracking, and billing.
+In professional services firms such as consulting or law, PSA is a an enterprise automation software that automates tasks like project management, resource allocation, time tracking, and billing.

 This streamlines project workflows, ensures accurate billing, and enhances project delivery efficiency.